Yesterday, I did something I never thought I would do.

 But I am learning and teaching my children that we have faith, not fear.

-to conquer my most challenging moments with faith and courage.
+conquer my most challenging moments with faith and courage.

-But it's tough, and I'm learning that it takes time.
+I'm learning this takes time.

 "Remove any of your fear with faith,